antonioastorino/Digital-Circuit-Simulator/README.md

 The GUI allows to

 - set the horizontal and vertical scaling factors using the `H-zoom` and `V-zoom` sliders, respectively
-- scroll left-right by using the `H-Scroll` slider
+- scroll left/right by using the `H-Scroll` slider
-- scroll up-down by using the regular mouse wheel
+- scroll up/down by using the regular mouse wheel
 - refresh the image without refreshing the page by clicking on `Refresh` - very useful if you re-build and want to see the updated result from the same file.
 - where applicable, visualize the data as separate signals or in single line labeled with the corresponding hexadecimal representation.
 To switch from one visualization to the other, click on `Go binarly/Go hexadecimal` toggle.